What are the Softest Menstrual Cups?

 Soft Menstrual Cup Disadvantages

-- Difficult to get the seal and suction necessary.
+- Difficult to get the seal and suction necessary, at times.

 If you are one of those women who prefer a softer menstrual cup, here are our top five choices.